Emanuel-School/170-algorithm-design-methods/README.md

-# Designing Algorithms
+# 1.7 Algorithm Design Methods

-This repository contains resources for the **Designing Algorithms** module of Stage 6 Software Engineering.
-Students are expected to download, complete, and organise these tasks in their own working repositories using the IDE of their choice (e.g. PyCharm, JupyterLab, WebStorm).
+This repository contains resources for the [1.7 Algorithm design methods](https://conceptstocode.apolloacademy.au/1.7-algorithm-design-methods) Stage 6 HSC Software Engineering textbook [Concepts to Code: Beginning Software Engineering](https://conceptstocode.apolloacademy.au/).

+Students should download, complete, and organise these tasks in their own working repositories using the IDE of their choice (e.g. PyCharm, JupyterLab, WebStorm, Visual Studio, etc.)

 ## Structure